Nate Jones (soccer)

-Nathaniel Jones (born August 23, 2001) is an American professional soccer player who plays for USL Championship club Las Vegas Lights, on loan from the Colorado Rapids of Major League Soccer.
+Nathaniel Jones (born August 23, 2001) is an American professional soccer player who plays as a defender for Las Vegas Lights of the USL Championship.

 Early life

 Jones began playing youth soccer in local Gig Harbor leagues in his hometown, before joining the Harbor Premier and later Washington Premier FC.

 Jones attended Gig Harbor High School, where he earned All-League, All-County and All-State honors, while playing for the soccer team.

 College career

 In August 2019, he committed to attend the University of Washington to play for the men's soccer team in the fall of 2020.
 He made his collegiate debut on February 4, 2021 against the Northwest Eagles and made his first start on March 20, 2021 against the Stanford Cardinal.
 On October 21, 2022, he scored his first collegiate goal against the Oregon State Beavers.
 In his junior season, he helped the team win the Pac 12 title and at the end of his junior season, he was named to the All-Pac-12 Second Team.
 Ahead of his senior season, he was named to the All-Pac 12 Preseason Team, and at the end of the season, he was selected to the All-Pac-12 First Team.
 After the season, he was invited to attend the MLS College Showcase.